-Students who have received provisions under disability provisions procedures should not submit an Illness Misadventure application as their performance in the assessment task has been supported - unless the application would request review of separate circumstances.
+Students who have received learning adjustments should not submit an Illness Misadventure Application as their performance in the assessment task has been supported - unless the application would request review of separate circumstances.

 Subsequent/alternate task submission

 If students are absent due to illness or misadventure and they satisfy the requirements of the policy an alternate task will be organised by school executive.
 Once the task has been completed by the student they cannot then apply for special consideration for the same task.